For full information on all federal tax credits, visit energystar.gov.

-UPDATED JANUARY 2020: The Non-Business Energy Property Tax Credits have been extended from 12/31/2017 through 12/31/2020.
-This means that the tax credit covers purchases of qualifying new HVAC equipment made before December 31st, 2020.
-Plus, good news – it also retroactively applies to purchases of air conditioners and heat pumps made starting December 31, 2017.
-If you purchased qualifying HVAC equipment between 2017-2019, ask your tax professional about amending your return for that year to take advantage of the tax credit.
+UPDATED JANUARY 2021: The Non-Business Energy Property Tax Credits have been extended from 12/31/2017 through 12/31/2021.
+This means that the tax credit covers purchases of qualifying new HVAC equipment made before December 31, 2021.
+Plus, good news – it also retroactively applies to purchases of air conditioners and heat pumps made in 2018 and 2019.
+Please consult with your tax professional for details on how to apply for the credit.
+The IRS typically limits amendments to three years.

 What is the Tax Credit?

 Tax Credit: $300 (Maximum of $500 for all energy efficiency improvements claimed under this credit)

 Purchase by: December 31, 2021

 Claim by: April 15, 2022

 Details: Equipment must be installed in an existing home & your principal residence.
 New construction and rentals do not apply.